Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 - A Natural Insulator

-Wood frames help keep things comfortable in a home far better than almost any other type of window.
+Wood frames help keep things comfortable in a home far better than almost any other kind of window.
 That can help homes stay cozy in the winter and cool in the summer and can save you money on utility bills throughout the year.

 - Protection from Sound and Weather